waelhammoudeh/overpass-4-slackware/README.md

 ```
 Since almost two weeks a new version of the Overpass API is out.
-This version addresses primarly those people that maintain an
+This version addresses primarily those people that maintain an
 instance on a magnetic hard disk.
 The version has changed the
 data format of the backend such that updates run four times faster.
 ```